jackfrancisdalton/ClipSearchInvestigator/README.md

 - does not work with VPN
 - does not work if video not premiered yet: "Failed to fetch transcripts: \nCould not retrieve a transcript for the video https://www.youtube.com/watch?v=cwish35WV4I!
 This is most likely caused by:\n\nThe video is unplayable for the following reason: Premieres in 36 hours\n\nIf you are sure that the described cause is not responsible for this error and that a transcript should be retrievable, please create an issue at https://github.com/jdepoix/youtube-transcript-api/issues.
 Please add which version of youtube_transcript_api you are using and provide the information needed to replicate the error.
 Also make sure that there are no open issues which already describe your problem!"

-# Future features
-- remember last searches and allow for replay
-- show statistics on results like most commonon terms, range of pasted dates
+# TODO: DELETE THIS FILE
 TEMP: existing api key:
 API_KEY="AIzaSyCVk0zFQem35Pts83tl2do6PcZJ4RWlKO8"

-# TODO: DELETE THIS FILE